amilash/Product-Development-Process/human_centered_design.md

     - Workplace: Where I work and what type of environment it is.
     - Age
     - Activities: What are the relevant things I do in my role that are related to the problem we are solving
     - Pain points: What would I say are issues and pain caused by this problem.
-You can pull these form the PRoblem solving workshop most likely.
+You can pull these from the Problem Solving Definition most likely.
 You can also validate these and add to them based on user interviews and or surveys.
     - Delights: What are the good things that make my day easier or that I enjoy about my work.

 You now have your notional user Persona.
-This will help the Product Developkment team empathize and track descisiosn back to human users.
+This will help the Product Developkment team empathize and track decisions back to human users.
 These ideas should be validated by your Product Onwer/Client and validated through user interviews and or surveys.
-    -